Hamze-Hammami/ITD_sound_localisation/README.md

 \theta + \sin \theta \approx 89
 \]

-This suggests that the source is located at approximately **89°** relative to the robot.
+which concludes the source is located at approximately **89°** relative to the robot.